tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 <mark>Furthermore, due to the fact that a fat German man spat in the face of their master race propaganda, there was a precedent for punishing those who did not conform to these standards.
-There have been *plenty* of historians who have even postulated the idea that Ernst Roehm, Hitler's gay BFF while he rose to power, and the man who ran the progenitor of the SS, the SA, was executed not because of Hitler's anxieties or Himmler's disdain for gay men,but because he was fat and therefore didn't fit the ideal image of the Aryan man.</mark>
+There have been *plenty* of historians who have even postulated the idea that Ernst Roehm, Hitler's gay BFF while he rose to power, and the man who ran the progenitor of the SS, the SA, was executed not because of Hitler's anxieties or Himmler's disdain for gay men, but because he was fat and therefore didn't fit the ideal image of the Aryan man.</mark>

 </james>
 <comment>

-Todd in the Shadows https://youtu.be/A6_LW1PkmnY&t=350
+{% include header video=todd at="350" %}

 3. The reason Hitler murdered Ernst Rohm is because he was fat